maximedaraize/create-scss-website/docs/structure/index.md

 ---
 # Structure

-The `create scss` directory structure is base on the well knowed [7-1 pattern](https://sass-guidelin.es/#the-7-1-pattern).
-In this section will explain the file architecture and how we think you should use it.
+The `create scss` directory structure is base on the [7-1 pattern](https://sass-guidelin.es/#the-7-1-pattern).
+This section will explain the file architecture and how we think you should use it.

 ## File architecture